Ethics Complaint and Arbitration Process

 Have a Complaint?

-Before processing a complaint with a REALTOR® association, you must first determine if the real estate agent involved is a REALTOR®.
 Not all real estate agents are REALTORS®; only those who belong to a REALTOR® association can use the term "REALTOR®."
 When joining an association, all members agree to abide by the REALTOR® Code of Ethics of the National Association of REALTORS® as a continuing condition of membership.
 It is because of this obligation to abide by the Code that you can file a complaint at a REALTOR® association.

 If you have a concern or dispute with a REALTOR®, to resolve your dispute you have the following options: